opencv/opencv/doc/tutorials/ml/non_linear_svms/non_linear_svms.markdown

 -   Define the optimization problem for SVMs when it is not possible to separate linearly the training data.
--   How to configure the parameters in @ref cv::CvSVMParams to adapt your SVM for this class of problems.
+-   How to configure the parameters in @ref cv::ml::SVM::Params to adapt your SVM for this class of problems.

 Motivation